MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-K-Payment-Drugs-Biologicals-Under-Part-B/section-414.902.md

 *Reference biological product* means the biological product licensed under such section 351 of the PHSA that is referred to in the application of the biosimilar biological product as defined at section 1847A(c)(6)(I) of the Act.

-*Refundable single-dose container or single-use package drug* means a single source drug or biological or a biosimilar biological product for which payment is made under this part and that is furnished from a single-dose container or single-use package based on FDA-approved labeling or product information.
-The term “refundable single-dose container or single-use package drug” excludes—
+*Refundable single-dose container or single-use package drug* means:

+(1) A single source drug or biological or a biosimilar biological product for which payment is made under this part and that is—

+(i) Furnished from a single-dose container or single-use package based on FDA-approved labeling or product information; or

+(ii) Furnished from an ampule for which product labeling does not have discard statement or language indicating if the container is single-dose container, single-use package, multiple-dose container, or single-patient-use container; or

+(iii) Furnished from a container with a total labeled volume of 2 mL or less for which product labeling does not have language indicating if the container is single-dose container, single-use package, multiple-dose container, or single-patient-use container.

+(2) Excludes—

-(1) A drug that is a therapeutic radiopharmaceutical, a diagnostic radiopharmaceutical, or an imaging agent as identified in the drug's FDA-approved labeling.
+(i) A drug that is a therapeutic radiopharmaceutical, a diagnostic radiopharmaceutical, or an imaging agent as identified in the drug's FDA-approved labeling.

-(2) A drug for which the FDA-approved labeling for any National Drug Code assigned to a billing and payment code of such drug requires filtration during the drug preparation process, prior to dilution and administration and that any unused portion of such drug after the filtration process be discarded after the completion of such filtration process.
+(ii) A drug for which the FDA-approved labeling for any National Drug Code assigned to a billing and payment code of such drug requires filtration during the drug preparation process, prior to dilution and administration and that any unused portion of such drug after the filtration process be discarded after the completion of such filtration process.

-(3) A drug approved or licensed by the FDA on or after November 15, 2021, until the last day of the sixth full quarter for which the drug has been marketed (as reported to CMS) for the first National Drug Code assigned to the billing and payment code of such drug.
+(iii) A drug approved or licensed by the FDA on or after November 15, 2021, until the last day of the sixth full quarter for which the drug has been marketed (as reported to CMS) for the first National Drug Code assigned to the billing and payment code of such drug.

+(iv) A drug approved or licensed by FDA on or after November 15, 2021 and for which the date the drug was first marketed (as reported to CMS) does not adequately approximate the date of first payment under Part B due to an applicable national coverage determination, until the last day of the sixth full quarter for which the drug has been covered and paid under Medicare Part B for the first National Drug Code assigned to the billing and payment code of such drug.

 *Routine delivery* means delivery of a drug within 2 business days in appropriate shipping and packaging in all areas of the United States and its territories, with the exception of the Pacific Territories.
 In the Pacific Territories, routine delivery of drug means delivery of a CAP drug within 7 business days in appropriate shipping and packaging.
 In each case, this timeframe will be reduced if product stability requires it, meaning that the manufacturer's labeling instructions, drug compendia, or specialized drug stability references indicate that a shorter delivery timeframe is necessary to avoid adversely affecting the product's integrity, safety, or efficacy.